DIVERSITY AND EVOLUTION [TOPIC GUIDE]

 - Diversity and evolution is a core JC2 topic in H2 BIO A levels.
-The basis of the topic is to compare organisms so as to obtain the degree of similarity or differences.
+The basis of the topic is to compare organisms so as to obtain the degree of similarity as well as differences.
 The differences are important to allow for natural selection.
 As each generation descends with modifications, this may eventually lead to formation of new species.
 Some believe this is due to accumulation of small mutations over time.
 Sometimes environment may play a role in such events.
 How it does so is different for each scenario.

 Most common phrasing errors students commit during exams

 - Traits are passed on to the next generation

 - Organisms mutate to adapt to the environment

-- All mutations are inheritable and can be passed from one generation to the next
+- All mutations are inheritable and can pass from one generation to the next

-- When mutations result in favorable alleles, they will then be passed on to the next generation
+- When mutations result in favorable alleles, they will then pass on to the next generation

 - Genetic drift ≠ antigenic drift